 Use your skin tone to Determine the best clothing palette when shopping!

-Remember, this guide is not a set in stone guideline.
+Remember, this guide is not set in stone.
 They are merely suggestions of colors that are known to complement different skin tones.
 Feel free to wear any colors you feel comfortable in.
 However, if you would like to know the suggestions, read along below:

-Cool undertones should try blue-red blue, purple, pink, green, plumb, navy, magenta, and blue green.
+Cool undertones should try blue-red-blue, purple, pink, green, plum, navy, magenta, and blue-green.